demirantay/feynman-notes/README.md

-# feynman-notes
+# Demir Antay

-I WILL ADD THIS LATER ON ...

-notes taken with the feynman technique
+I keep my notes that are taken with the feynman technique in this repository.
+If you want to see all of my notes you can visit my [digital notebook here](https://github.com/demirantay/notebook)

-## Table of Contents
+## Computer Science

 - [Web Intro]()
 - [Web Frontend]()
 - [Web Backend](./foo.md)
 - [Web DevOps]()

+## Finance

+- ...